 Exercise.
 It doesn't always have to be strenuous.
-Simply going for a walk after dinner can help your body use the glucose more efficiently, not just while you're moving, but for hours afterward.
+Simply going for a walk after dinner can help your body use the glucose just while you're moving, but for hours afterward.

 game by knowing what causes a rise in blood glucose, it's also good to know what you might experience once that happens.